nearai/aitp/README.md

 {: .note }
 > [!NOTE]
 >
-> AITP is a spec in progress and we are eager for your comments, feedback, and contributions!
+> AITP is a spec in progress and we are open to comments, feedback, and contributions!
 >
 > We are simultaneously writing this spec, integrating AITP support into the [NEAR AI Hub](https://app.near.ai/), and building
 > AITP-compatible [agents](https://app.near.ai/agents) to inform how the protocol should change before v1.0.